fu4303/react-routing-diy/README.md

 This solution can still be improved.
 Button's aren't really the right element for navigation: that's what the `<a>` tag is for.
 Using the semantically correct element is better for accessibility (and it means the default styling is closer to a normal multi-page site).

 If we change our buttons to links we also need to prevent their default click behaviour.
-Usually links send a request to the server for whatever URL is in their `href` attribute, then cause the browser to load the response as a totally new page.
+Usually links send a GET request to the server for whatever URL is in their `href` attribute, then tell the browser to load the response as a totally new page.

 Since we're re-implementing navigation ourselves we want to stop this using `event.preventDefault()` in the click handler.